niekky/ESP32-Autonomous-car/README.md

   PID controller
 </p>

 Tuning is required a lot to be stable.
 We only tune P and D since I is quite hard to implement and control.
-We had to tune it every time because PID configs will not work properly if motor speed changes.
+We had to tune it every time because PID configuration will not work properly if motor speed changes.
 We haven't found the way to make motor speed static yet since it totally depends on battery.

 <p align="center">
   <img src="https://i.imgur.com/boVIYXH.gif" width="800">